automator-plus/tutorials/CEP/1-getting-started-with-the-adobe-premiere-pro-api/1-getting-started-with-the-adobe-premiere-pro-api.md

  Whether this is your first time having a go at programming something in Adobe's ExtendScript language or if you're already a seasoned ExtendScript programmer, welcome.
 Irrespective of the extent of your programming knowledge, we hope to show you a few examples of how you can take control of your Adobe applications through code.
 Once you get the hang of it you can start putting together some supra-natural pipelines and automations.

- In this tutorial we will only focus on writing ExtendScript to interact with Adobe's Premiere Pro.
+ In this tutorial, we will only focus on writing ExtendScript to interact with Adobe's Premiere Pro.
 However, you can do the same for After Effect and Illustrator.
 For more information on these topics check out the following links:

 + Premiere Pro ExtendScript API documentation: http://ppro.aenhancers.com
 + After Effects ExtendScript API documentation http://docs.aenhancers.com